return42/sphkerneldoc/linux_src_doc/include/linux/ntb_h.rst

     Linux device object.

 pdev
-    Pci device entry of the ntb.
+    PCI device entry of the ntb.

 topo
     Detected topology of the ntb.